tangton/SortingAlgorithms/README.md

  - insertion sort
  - binary tree sort

-Also contains WPF gui using TPL.
+Also contains a WPF gui using the Task Parallel Library (TPL).